apalaugonzalez/coming-soon-page/README.md

 5. Update `src/app/[locale]/layout.tsx` to add the locale to `generateStaticParams`
 6. Update `src/components/language-selector.tsx` to add the new language option

+## Contact Form Setup

+The contact form requires SMTP configuration to send emails.
+Make sure you have:

+1. Created `.env.local` file with your SMTP credentials (see Installation step 4)
+2. Valid SMTP server credentials
+3. The recipient email address configured (defaults to `info@immersegeek.com`)

+The form supports all three languages and includes client-side and server-side validation.

 ## Build for Production

 ```sh
 npm run build
 npm start
 ```

+**Note:** Make sure your `.env.local` file is configured with production SMTP credentials before building.